 Thank you very much!

+Happy Birthday, many happy returns from Berlin!
 I probably wouldn't play this wonderful instrument if it wasn't for your inspiration.
+All the best Pete

 Needless to say, it blew my mind.
 I went up to the foot of the stage.
 Watching him shake his head from side to side as he furiously coaxed an undulating groove out of that little instrument, all I could think was, "I've got to have one of those!"